-I suspect the crux of discussions and worries about (the absence of) “free will” is the issue of possibilities.
+I suspect that a crux in discussions and worries about (the absence of) “free will” is the issue of possibilities.
 I also think it is a key source of confusion.
 Different people are talking about possibilities in different senses without being clear about it, which leads them to talk past each other, and perhaps even to confuse and dispirit laypeople by making them feel they have no possibilities in any sense whatsoever.

 Thinkers who take different positions on free will tend to emphasize different things.
-One camp tends to say “we don’t have free will, since all our actions are caused by prior causes which are ultimately beyond our own control, and in this there are no ‘alternative possibilities'”.
+One camp tends to say “we don’t have free will, since all our actions are caused by prior causes that are ultimately beyond our own control”.

 Another camp, so-called compatibilists, will tend to agree with the latter point about prior causes, but they choose to emphasize possibilities: “complex agents can act within a range of possibilities in a way crude objects like rocks cannot, and such agents truly do weigh and choose between these options”.

-Given the apparent agreement on these two core points — 1) our actions are caused by prior causes, and 2) we have ex-ante possibilities — the difference between the two camps mostly seems to lie in how they define free will and whether they prefer to emphasize 1) or 2).
+Given the apparent agreement on these two core points — (1) our actions are caused by prior causes, and (2) we have ex-ante possibilities — the difference between the two camps mostly appears to lie in how they define the term “free will” and whether they prefer to mostly emphasize point (1) or (2).

 The “Right” Definition of Free Will

 People in these two camps will often insist that their definition of free will is the one that matches what most people mean by free will.
-I think both camps are right and wrong about this.
-I think it is misguided to think that most people have anything close to a clear definition of free will in their minds, as opposed to having a jumbled network of associations that relate to a wide range of notions, including notions of independence from prior causes and notions of ex-ante possibilities.
+It seems to me that both camps are right and wrong about this.
+I think it is misguided to think that most people have anything close to a clear definition of free will in their minds, as opposed to having a jumbled network of associations that relate to a wide range of notions, including notions of being unconstrained by prior causes and notions of ex-ante possibilities.

-Experimental philosophy indeed also hints at a much more nuanced picture of people’s intuitions and conceptions of “free will”, and reveals them to be quite unclear and conflicting, as one would expect.
+Indeed, experimental philosophy seems to paint a nuanced picture of people’s intuitions and conceptions of “free will”, and reveals these conceptions to be quite unclear and conflicting, as one would expect.

-Similarly, emphasizing our ex-ante possibilities is important for our ability to make good decisions.
-Mistakingly believing that one has only one possibility, ex ante, rather than thinking through all possibilities will likely lead to highly sub-optimal outcomes, whether it be in a game of chess or a major life decision.
+Likewise, emphasizing our ex-ante possibilities is important for our ability to make good decisions.
+If we mistakingly believe that we have no possibilities, ex ante, and if we in effect fail to think through all relevant (ex-ante) possibilities, it seems likely that we will create highly sub-optimal outcomes, whether it be in a game of chess or a major life decision.
 Aiming to choose the ex-ante possibility that seems best in expectation is crucial for us to make good choices.
 Indeed, this is what good decision-making is all about.

-More than that, an emphasis on ex-ante possibilities can also help instill in us the healthy and realistic versions of bootstrap-pulling attitudes, namely that hard work and dedication indeed are worthwhile and truly can lead us in better directions.
+More than that, an emphasis on ex-ante possibilities may help instill in us the healthy and realistic versions of bootstrap-pulling attitudes, namely that hard work and dedication indeed are worthwhile and truly can lead us in better directions.

 Both Emphases Have Pitfalls (in Isolation)

-So when someone says “we don’t have free will, everything is caused by prior causes”, many people may naturally interpret this as implying “we don’t have ex-ante possibilities, and so we cannot meaningfully think in terms of alternative possibilities”, even though this does not follow.
-This may in turn lead to bad decisions and feelings of disempowerment.
-It may also lead people to think that it makes no sense to punish people, or that we cannot meaningfully say things like “you really should have made a better choice”.
+So when someone says “we don’t have free will, everything is caused by prior causes”, many people may mistakenly interpret this as implying “we don’t have ex-ante possibilities, and so we cannot meaningfully think in terms of alternative possibilities”.
+This might in turn lead to bad decisions and feelings of disempowerment.
+It may also lead some people to think that it makes no sense to punish bad behavior, or that we cannot meaningfully say things like “you really should have made a better choice”.
 Yet these things do make sense.
 They serve to create incentives by making a promise for the future — “people who act like this will pay a price” — which in turn nudges people toward some of their ex-ante possibilities over others.

-More than that, a naive emphasis on the causal origins of our actions may also lead people to think that certain feelings — such as pride, regret, and hatred — are always unreasonable and should never be entertained.
+More than that, a naive emphasis on the causal origins of our actions may incline people to think that certain feelings — such as pride, regret, and hatred — are always unreasonable and should never be entertained.
 Yet this does not follow either.
-Indeed, these feelings likely have great utility in some circumstances, even if such circumstances are rare.
+Indeed, these feelings likely have great utility in some circumstances, even if such circumstances may be rare.

-Such pitfalls also exist relative to the claim “you could not have done otherwise”.
-For what we often mean by this claim, when we talk about specific events in everyday conversations, is that “this event would have happened even if you had done things differently” (that is: the environment constrained you, and your efforts were immaterial).
-This is very different from saying, for example, “you could not have done otherwise because your deepest values compelled you” (meaning: the environment may well have allowed alternative possibilities, but your values did not).
+Such pitfalls likewise exist for the claim “you could not have done otherwise”.
+For what we often mean by this claim, when we talk about specific events in everyday conversations, is that “this event would have happened even if you had done things differently“.
+In other words: the environment constrained you, and your efforts were immaterial.
+This is very different from saying, for example, “you could not have done otherwise because your deepest values compelled you” — meaning: the environment may well have allowed alternative possibilities, but your values did not.
 The latter is often true of our actions, yet it is in many ways the very opposite of what we usually mean by “you could not have done otherwise”.

-Hence, confusion is likely to emerge if someone simply declares “you could not have done otherwise” about all actions without qualification.
-And such confusion may well persist even in the face of explicit qualifications, since confusions deep down at the intuitive level may not be readily undone by just a few cerebral remarks.
+Hence, confusion is likely to emerge if someone simply declares “you could not have done otherwise” about all actions without qualification, since it risks obscuring the important distinction between whether we are constrained by our values or by our environment.
+And such confusion may well persist even in the face of explicit qualifications, since confusions that are found deep down at the intuitive level may not be readily undone by just a few cerebral remarks.

 Acknowledgments: Thanks to Mikkel Vinding for comments.